This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Regular Cleaning and Maintenance

-- Replace water bowls daily; dirty water leads to bacterial growth.
+- Humidity control by replacing water bowls regularly to stop bacterial growth.

 Cohabitation for Breeding Purposes